 Mast is a very important food requirement for wildlife species including Black Bear, White-tailed Deer, Wild Turkey and Ruffed Grouse.
 Mature forests containing an abundance of mast-producing species may occur within the wooded areas in the HIWEC study area.
 Black Bear and White-tailed Deer were recorded with the HIWEC study area in 2013.
-Several potential mast producing areas were identified in the HIWEC study area through the 2014 and 2015 field studies (refer to Appendix F2); of these, one (1) was confirmed as a mast producing area (refer to Appendix F3).
+Several potential mast producing areas were identified within 120 m of the proposed HIWEC location through the 2014 and 2015 field studies (refer to Appendix F2); of these, one (1) was confirmed as a mast producing area (refer to Appendix F3).

-The locations and boundaries of these mammal habitats identified as potentially occurring within the HIWEC study area are mapped on Figures 3-5a to 3-5y of the NHA: Site Investigation Report (refer to Appendix F2).
+The locations and boundaries of these mammal habitats identified as potentially occurring within 120 m of the proposed HIWEC location are mapped on Figures 3-5a to 3-5y of the NHA: Site Investigation Report (refer to Appendix F2).

-The following mammal habitats have been determined not to occur in the HIWEC study area through the baseline field studies completed between 2011 and 2015:
+The following mammal habitats have been determined not to occur within 120 m of the proposed HIWEC location through the baseline field studies completed between 2011 and 2015: